Michigan’s Civil Support Team; local fire department conduct HAZMAT training

-The Michigan National Guard’s 51st Weapons of Mass Destruction (WMD) Civil Support Team (CST) based out of Fort Custer Training Center in Augusta, Michigan, teamed up with the Grand Rapids Fire Department (GRFD) Training Division and Schoolhouse, along with their hazardous materials (HAZMAT) fire-fighters to conduct joint training.
+GRAND RAPIDS, Mich.,—The Michigan National Guard’s 51st Weapons of Mass Destruction (WMD) Civil Support Team (CST) based out of Fort Custer Training Center in Augusta, Michigan, teamed up with the Grand Rapids Fire Department (GRFD) Training Division and Schoolhouse, along with their hazardous materials (HAZMAT) fire-fighters to conduct joint training.
 This combined training on August 12 was initiated and sponsored by the 51st WMD-CST in order to continue strengthening its relationship with community emergency services providers within Michigan.
 It was also an opportunity to enhance the emergency HAZMAT response capabilities of the GRFD.

-(Air National Guard photo by Lt.
-Col. Kelly Black/released)
+"Our partnerships with first responders expand the capability to support communities that could be threatened by overwhelming hazardous materials." said Air Force Lt.
+Col. Kelly Black, 51st WMD-CST commander, Michigan Air National Guard.
+"Communities such as Grand Rapids have solid HAZMAT firefighter capabilities but typically, resources only go so far though and the 51st CST has additional resources that can benefit the Grand Rapids community.”

+“The CST provides a strong back-up for HAZMAT responders and together, we're able to better protect communities from potential catastrophic loss of life or property and firefighters and police are true first responders,” said Black.

 |Date Taken: